 After a talk in our hotel we transfer to Montjuïc where we visit the Museu Nacional d’Art de Catalunya (MNAC), whose extraordinary collection includes Catalunyan and modern art.
 After our visit, you may like to spend longer in the MNAC or make your way to the Fundació Joan Miró (prior reservation recommended).
 The afternoon is mainly at leisure but this evening, after a talk about Gaudí, and schedules permitting, we attend a performance in an icon of modern architecture in Barcelona, the Palau de la Música Catalana.
 Designed by Lluís Domènech i Montaner and completed in 1908, this UNESCO World Heritage site is seen today as the epitome of the Catalan modernist architectural style – an exuberant mix of tiled mosaic decoration, stained glass and mural.
 Overnight Barcelona (B)

 Today we undertake a circuit of Modernist sites around the city.
-We start with the Palau Güell, a palace Antoni Gaudí designed for an industrial tycoon, before moving to a very different structure, his famed Sagrada Familia basilica.
+We start with the Casa Vicens, a summer house Gaudí was commissioned to build for the wealthy stockbroker Manel Vicens i Montaner in 1883.
+This was a building which was among the first to launch the Modernisme movement in Catalonia.
+We then move from his first masterpiece to his last, and a very different structure; the famed Sagrada Familia basilica.
+This edifice became his life’s work and is now near completion after over a century.
 In the afternoon, we visit the fascinating Hospital de Sant Pau, designed by Lluís Domènech i Montaner.
 This was once a functioning hospital but is now restored as a museum and cultural centre.
-We meet up again tonight for a farewell dinner.
+We meet up again tonight for a farewell paella dinner on the beachfront.
 Overnight Barcelona (B, D)

 Our tour concludes today.
 If you are departing Spain today we can organize a transfer to the airport.
 Keep in mind that the cost of airport transfers is included for all passengers booking their international flights and additional accommodation through Academy Travel.
 (B)